kiwicom/mobile/docs/common/create-new-react-native-feature.md

-# Create new RN feature from the scratch
+# Create new React Native feature from the scratch

 Within the `app` folder create new folder dedicated for a new package e.g. `custom` and then follow the structure below: